nomikomu/hardway-programming/README.md

 I want to increase my programming skills, and this will for self-development guided me to [Zed.
 A. Shaw](http://learncodethehardway.org/).
 I just take a quick look on C language free online HTML Introduction, and decided to take commitment in learning.
-I really love Descartes by the way; thanks to him I have out existence of Spinoza.
+I really love Descartes by the way; thanks to him I have find out existence of Spinoza.
 *****************************************************************************************
 For more info about Zed.
 A. Shaw, you may visit his [portfolio](http://zedshaw.com/).
 Nice use of Descartes quote at a begining of introduction "The Cartesian Dream Of C".